erhalomer/DSA-210-Omer-Erhal/README.md

 5. Limitations and Future Work

 This project has several limitations.
 First, the dataset is limited to a single company and a specific time period, which may restrict generalizability.
 Second, due to data confidentiality concerns, the number and level of detail of visualizations were intentionally limited, which constrained deeper exploratory analysis.
-Additionally, external factors such as customer-specific attributes, market demand indicators, and production constraints were not available.

-Future work could extend this project by incorporating customer-level features, longer historical time spans, additional macroeconomic indicators, and alternative forecasting techniques such as classification-based demand segmentation or probabilistic forecasting models.
+Future work could extend this project by incorporating customer-level features, longer historical time spans, additional macroeconomic indicators.
 With richer data, more advanced modeling approaches could further improve predictive performance and business insights.

 ---